 Are you compliant with the new standards?

 Keeping your complaint rates under 0.3% is where we’re going to need our customers to partner with us; this relies on marketers sending emails that are wanted by their contacts.
-Marketers need sending strategies that focus on meeting recipients where they are at.
+Marketers need to send strategies that focus on meeting recipients where they are.
 Making sure they meet the expectations set around email content and frequency at the point of address collection is key to keeping spam rates low.

 If you’d like help with updating your sending strategy to be in line with the new Gmail guidance (and solid old school best practices) then our deliverability experts are here to work with you.
 From a deliverability health check on your account to identify where you might be missing the mark, to monitoring your inbox placement, to full strategic consulting – we have a package that will suit your needs.
 Just ask your CSM about our Deliverability Products.